amnuts/opcache-gui/README.md

 **Version 3.4.0**\
 * Added new `datetime_format` config option for flexible formatting of date/time values
 * Added the cached file's `modified` date/time to the output (when the file was either added or updated)
+* You can now build the `index.php` file with the js files local rather than remote urls
 * Added PR#83 from @Stevemoretz

 **Version 3.3.1**\